Hydrotherapy: Proven Benefits Throughout the Ages

 The therapeutic benefits of hydrotherapy are due to the blood circulation-boosting action of water pressure, further enhanced by the thermal reactions of the body to the -hot and cold- water stimuli.
 It takes advantage of water’s unique ability to store and transmit both heat and cold.

-Ice packs and cold compresses for instance, initially stimulate the heart and respiration rates and increase blood pressure and muscle tone.
+Ice packs and cold compresses for instance, initially stimulate the heart and breathing rates, and increase blood pressure and muscle tone.
 A more prolonged exposure to cold has a calming effect.
 It decreases normal cell activity, constricts blood vessels, numbs nerves and slows down breathing.
 Conversely, heat-based hydrotherapies such as steam baths, sauna, hot compresses and whirlpools have a stimulating effect.

 Natural cleansing and healing by means of hydrotherapy, hot and cold baths, friction, compresses and enemas has been widely practiced by monks, naturopaths, doctors and ordinary folk throughout history.
 Used regularly, these simple hygienic methods have proven helpful in preventing -even curing- illnesses, alleviating symptoms and maintaining overall optimal health.